codurance/site/src/_posts/2020-04-25-functional-programming-in-elixir.md

 The first is the data to reduce.
 This can be any type that implements the `enumerable protocol`.
 The second is the initial value of the accumulator, here an empty map `%{}`.
 The third uses the capture operator `&` to turn a function name into an `anonymous function`.

+Protocols are the equivalent of interfaces.
+They provide a set of methods that a module must define for a data type.
+Enum requires the type to implement the Enumerable protocol.
+The `iex` REPL environment provides built in help, from `iex` type `h Enumerable` to get the documentation on the Enumerable protocol.

 Functions in Elixir are called by the module, so we would call `String.downcase('FIsh')`.
 Anonymous functions are slightly different.